Mironio/next-template/README.md

-This is a nextJS template.
+This is a Next.js template.

 # Features

-- Everything is made on top of standard nextJS template (`npx create-next-app@latest . `)
+- Everything is made on top of standard Next.js template `npx create-next-app@latest . `
 - look for 'SELECT' in the code to find places to change
 - Added `npm run generate-version` that populates version.ts with commit hash.
 This script can be used before deploy
 - Added api/health endpoint that emits 200 along with the version
 - Configured husky pre-push.
 See .husky/pre-push to tweak it
+- added example how to extend colors
+- added `models` folder with interface example

 ### Build